appsfire/Appsfire-iOS-SDK/README.md

 It also helps you engage with your users by sending push and in-app notifications.

-- Please visit our [website](http://appsfire.com) to learn more about our ad units and products.<br />
+- Please visit our [website](http://appsfire.com) to learn more about our ad units and products.
-- Please visit our [online documentation](http://docs.appsfire.com/sdk/ios/integration-reference/Introduction) to learn how to integrate our SDK into your app.<br />
+- Please visit our [online documentation](http://docs.appsfire.com/sdk/ios/integration-reference/Introduction) to learn how to integrate our SDK into your app.
 - Check out the full [API specification](http://docs.appsfire.com/sdk/ios/api-reference/) to have a detailed understanding of our SDK.

 ## Installation